-For an up-close look at beer making, take the tour at Highland Brewing Company in Asheville, one of the South's largest craft brewers.
+For an up-close look at beer making, tour Highland Brewing Company in Asheville, one of the South's oldest and largest craft brewers.
 They rolled out its first beer kegs in December 1994, leading the way for craft beer in Asheville.
-In October 2006, they built a brewery in east Asheville and crank out 360+ cases an hour!
-And they are expanding in 2015.
+Their Tasting Room and outdoor stage often features live music and and many events.
+And they are expanding in 2015 with a rooftop garden!

 Highland Brewing tours are: